Apple App Store is apparently still littered with malicious apps

 Following Eleftheriou's initial findings, Apple removed KeyWatch and several other scam apps, but has yet to take action against other services from the same developer, a company called ReadIQ.

 Eleftheriou has since highlighted several other scam apps on the App Store, under the thread, "How to spot a $5M/year scam on the @AppStore in 5 minutes flat".
-Several other top app develpers and companies have chimed in with their experiences of similar ripoffs, and called on Apple to take more action.
+Several other top app developers and companies have chimed in with their experiences of similar rip-offs, and called on Apple to take more action.

 “I’m not gonna stop.
 Whenever I see a scam, I’m going to call them out,” Eleftheriou went on to tell The Verge.
 “I just can’t wait for some actual proper change from Apple to make me feel like I should concentrate on what I should be concentrating on, which is app development.”